Skip to main content

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

+Sign up for product updates, offers, and learn more about The Wildest, and other Mars Petcare brands.
+Must be over 16 years to sign up.
 See our privacy statement to find out how we collect and use your data, to contact us with privacy questions or to exercise your personal data rights.

 So, why do dogs scoot their butts on the floor?

-Commonly known as butt scooting, seeing a dog drag their bum across the ground can be kind of a comical sight… when outside.
+Commonly known as butt scooting, seeing a dog drag their bum across the ground can be kind of a comical sight…when outside.
 But on the carpet, it is a different matter.
 And what if that carpet is at your in-law’s house?
 Well, that’s not so funny.

-Common causes of butt scooting.
+Common causes of butt scooting:

-Irritated Butt
+Irritated butt

 If your dog regularly collects small amounts of poop on their butt (yep, we’re talking dingleberries), you should clean the area when returning from walks.
 It is important to keep their butts clean, as it prevents bacteria from going back into the anal passage and infections from occurring, and it can also cause itchiness.
 Dogs that have been recently groomed can also feel discomfort or itchiness.
-Allergies might be another source to consider if your dog seems excessively itchy in other areas.

 One common cause of continuous scooting is a problem with your dog’s anal sacs.
 If you can smell a foul odor coming from this region or see bleeding, this generally indicates that the anal glands are impacted or infected, and you should visit your vet.
 Some dogs need to have their anal sacs drained regularly.
 If these glands get blocked, the secretion is unable to be expressed.
 Once squeezed, the impact on your dog’s scooting is immediate.

-Worms or Parasites
+Worms or parasites

 When inspecting at home, if you see tiny white specs that resemble grains of rice, it is likely your dog has tapeworms.
 Tapeworms cause a lot of irritation and discomfort for your dog.
 Unlike worms, you might not be able to see other parasites.
 If your dog is dragging their bum along the ground more than once or twice a week, accompanied by licking, biting, and generally seeming agitated, you should visit the vet.